Suprokash101/html-css-starter-project-with-BrowserSync-liveReload/readme.md

 ## Installation/Usage:

-First and foremost, you have to install [node.js](https://nodejs.org/en/) on your machine (if, it is not already installed), then follow these 4 simple steps.
+First and foremost, you have to install __[node.js](https://nodejs.org/en/)__ on your machine (if, it is not already installed), then follow these 4 simple steps below:

 **Step 1**: Clone this entire repo
 ```bash